 3 Wine Pairings for Your Next Al Fresco BBQ

 With all this gorgeous weather we've been having recently, it's the perfect time to enjoy some al fresco dining at home with friends and family.
-Although there's plenty of BBQ dishes you can think of to throw on the grill, what type of drinks are best served with BBQ food?
-Believe it or not, there's plenty of wines that'll pair perfectly with a freshly grilled meal straight off your custom built in BBQ.
+Although there's plenty of barbecue dishes you can think of to throw on the BBQ grill, what type of drinks are best served with barbecue food?
+Believe it or not, there's plenty of wines that'll pair perfectly with a freshly grilled meal straight off your custom BBQ island.
 Regardless of the dish, you'll want to include a refreshing and crisp selection to go with your grilled feast.

 As our friends at the CA Wine Club say, “Having fun, and experimenting is the ultimate secret to creating a magical food and wine experience.”